fsml-ucl/fsml-ucl.github.io/content/news/2024-12-03/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Huge congratulations to Matias Altamirano for being awarded a prestigious [Bloomberg Data Science fellowship!](https://www.bloomberg.com/company/stories/introducing-the-seventh-cohort-of-bloomberg-data-science-ph-d-fellows-2024-2025/)
+[F-X](/authors/fx/) organises _UCL Centre for Data Science Symposium on “Computational Statistics and Machine Learning in the Sciences”_.